-Some of the major infrastructure investments include the construction of the main offices in Entebbe; the Kyamulibwa offices, the main laboratories in Entebbe, the UVRI clinic (cofounded with IAVI), the Entebbe grade B (cofounded with IAVI), the Masaka offices, the Entebbe grade A clinics, Staff houses in Kyamulibwa and in Entebbe, IT infrastructure and a liquid Nitrogen plant.
-Other major investments have been the purchase of Kampala offices, the contribution to the UVRI training building (cofounded with Wellcome Trust) and the electrical upgrades.
+Major infrastructure investment have included construction of the main offices and laboratories in Entebbe; the Kyamulibwa offices, , the UVRI clinic (cofounded with IAVI), the Entebbe grade A and B clinics (cofounded with IAVI), the Masaka offices,and a stand alone liquid Nitrogen plant , The estates team also manages staff houses in Kyamulibwa and in Entebbe, Other major investments include the purchase of Kampala offices, the contribution to the UVRI training building (cofounded with Wellcome Trust) and the establishment of the UMIC, Bioinformatics Centre

 In 2017 a new Scientific Research Support Office was established to assist the scientific community in grant funding applications to ensure high success rates and accurate levels of budgeting.
 This team works closely with all other operational functions to ensure that where supporting functions are required from grant funded application there is close and early collaboration to deliver scientific requirements..

 The Procurement team, based at the Entebbe office are tasked with ensuring that goods and services purchased meet the required value for money criteria.
 The team manage a complex supply chain both within Uganda and across many international countries.
 Goods purchased from overseas range from vehicles to freezers to laboratory consumables and office supplies including specialist services for controlled temperature goods.
 As a unit we value the relationships that we have with our suppliers on whom we depend.